Weekly News

 General reminder as winter approaches

 Respiratory illnesses including flu, RSV and COVID continue to circulate in the community and we are coming into that time of the year when the risks increase.
 Many of us are eligible for vaccinations against one or more of these illnesses so please be encouraged to get the necessary boosters.
-We also encourage mask – wearing so please know you are free to wear a mask when you come to worship, to protect yourself and others.
+We also encourage mask – wearing when you come to worship if you are in any way vulnerable.

 Community Lunch Sunday 18th May

-The Church Council has begun to organise these lunches to give us an opportunity for us – especially those who are newer to our congregation – to get to know each other better.
+The Church Council organises these lunches to give us an opportunity for us – especially those who are newer to our congregation – to get to know each other better.

 Caring for the Earth – Saturday 24th May